Regulatory Compliance for Electronic Communications

 Can you ensure that sensitive information can be protected?

-In the event that you are required to produce electronically stored information, there exists the possibility that communications which are relevant to the request contain other information which is considered sensitive or private.
+If you are required to produce electronically stored information, there exists the possibility that communications that are relevant to the request contain other information that is considered sensitive or private.
 In these situations, some archiving solutions, like Intradyn’s, will allow the administrator to redact or hide any information that is tagged.
-In the Intradyn system, the administrator is able to redact information from a single message, or across an entire string of communications.
+In the Intradyn system, the administrator is able to redact information from a single message or across an entire string of communications.

 Data Accessibility